-NOW THEREFORE, be it resolved by the Board of Directors of the Connecticut Housing Finance Authority as follows: Section 1.
+NOW THEREFORE, be it resolved by the Board of Directors of the Connecticut Housing Finance Authority as follows:

+Section 1.
 Prepayments of the Loans are hereby authorized upon the following conditions:

-b.
-Evidence acceptable to the Authority that the Development has been released from the CT State Limited Equity Cooperative program by the CT Department of Housing.
+- a.
+The principal balance and all accrued interest be paid to the Authority. - b.
+Evidence acceptable to the Authority that the Development has been released from the CT State Limited Equity Cooperative program by the CT Department of Housing. - Section 2.

-Section 2.
 The Executive Director is hereby authorized to accept prepayments of the Loans and to execute all required documents and releases to effectuate the prepayments as provided herein upon terms and conditions contained herein and as he determines to be in the best interest of the Authority, provided the transaction is completed to the satisfaction of the Authority on or before January 31, 2019 unless time for compliance is further extended by the Executive Director upon good cause shown and payment of an extension or other fees as may be required.